 Poisons are usually the first method that a homeowner thinks of but is not necessarily the most effective or best choice.
 Poisoned gummy worms or pellets with an active ingredient of bromethalin may be inserted in an active tunnel, but they may pose a hazard to humans and pets and may possibly enter the wildlife food chain.
 If poison baits are left in place, they have the potential of being washed into water sources.
 When using any type of poison or chemical, carefully read and follow the label instructions.

 Trapping is one of the most successful ways to get rid of moles.
-There are several different types of mole traps, such as harpoon, impaling, choker, pitfall, or scissor-jawed available on the market.
+Several different types of mole traps, such as harpoon, impaling, choker, pitfall, or scissor-jawed, are available on the market.
 Traps should be placed over an active tunnel and are the most effective in the fall and winter months.
-Snap traps, such as a mousetrap baited with peanut butter, are not effective in catching moles.
+Snap traps, such as a mousetrap baited with peanut butter, are ineffective in catching moles.
 Moles are solitary animals, so ridding the landscape of one or two moles will make a big difference.

 There are a number of castor oil products sold that are advertised to repel moles and voles.
 Due to the temporary residual nature of castor oil products for repelling moles and voles, they are not very effective.

 Voles look like field mice with short tails, compact heavy bodies, small eyes, and partially hidden ears.
 Voles are 5 to 8 inches long and have prominent orange teeth for gnawing plant roots and stems.
 These opportunists will dig characteristic golf ball-sized exit holes in previously established mole tunnels.
 One day a plant will be beautiful, and a few days later, it will have fallen over with the roots gnawed off.
 There may be multiple residents in a vole colony, so habitat modification is important in controlling them.